bonina/bonina.github.io/_posts/tech/2019/2019-09-28-disable-service-workers-chromium.md

 categories: [Tech]
 ---

 The thought of some website installing a Service Worker(SW) upon visit, without explicit user acceptance or acknowledgement, makes little sense.
 Specially considering that 99.9% of the web browsing activity consists of information gathering and content consumpion, where a SW has little to no usefullness.
-This liberal approach poses risks such as opening a new channel of entry for still undiscovered exploits while contributing to the overall unnecessary arbitrary resource consumption.
+This liberal approach poses risks such as opening a new channel of entry for future exploits while contributing to the overall unnecessary arbitrary resource consumption.
 Disabling them altogether is a sensible approach to undo this.
 Firefox includes a disable toggle that simply turns off SWs globally.
-For Chromium based browsers we need to use external tools to archieve the same effect since a native solution is absent.
+For Chromium based browsers we need to use external tools to achieve the same effect since a native solution is absent.
 Extensions like <a href="https://github.com/gorhill/uBlock">uBlock</a> can use Content Security Policy(CSP) fetch directives to filter and block SWs.
 Just add the following line on uBlock’s “My filters”:
 <p class="message">||$csp=worker-src 'none'</p>
 If you need to exclude some particular website from the filtering process(i.e. you need background notifications for that domain), you can whitelist it using the following format: